Your Easy Guide to Buying the Best Mattress for You

-Uncover the mystery of buying the right mattress with these tips from industry and sleep experts.
+Take the hassle out of shopping for a new mattress with these tips from industry and sleep experts.

 "The mattress is quickly losing its tag as a commodity, and people are starting to appreciate how it can make a difference in how they sleep and feel the next day," says Pete Bills, senior director of Sleep Innovation at Select Comfort.
 "Besides your house and car, buying a mattress is the third biggest purchase [decision] of your life."

 As consumers have become aware of the importance of their mattresses, demand for better products has increased.
 And quality as well as price is on the rise.
 Today, there are myriad mattresses choices.
-We've profiled six companies to guide you to a product that fits your needs.
+We're breaking down the nine main types of mattresses on the market today to guide you to a product that fits your needs.
 But before you decide, read on to find out what you should look for when shopping for your new bed.

 If you said yes to any of these, you probably don't remember what a good night's sleep feels like, and you need a new mattress.
 "In most cases, people suffer with their mattresses for three or four years before they actually replace the things," says Adrian Jones, director of sales for Hypnos U.S. "We're a lazy society."

-Do your homework.
 The mattress industry has undergone a significant shift in the past five years.
 Comfort and proper support are no longer mutually exclusive.
 The "firmer is better" mantra has given way to a new school of thought: "The industry's feeling is that you should buy something supple, not stiff," says Robin McRoskey Azevedo, president of McRoskey Airflex Mattress Co.
 "The mattress should conform to your shape."
-Manufacturers offer options to do just that, from shock-absorbing viscoelastic to silk and cashmere filling to adjustable air chambers.
+Manufacturers offer options to do just that, from shock-absorbing memory foam mattresses to silk and cashmere filling to adjustable air chambers.

 The best way to find the mattress that suits you (and your partner, if you share a bed), is to do some of your own research for specific manufacturer information.
 Two independent industry sources are www.sleepproducts.org and www.bettersleep.org; they'll fill you in on innovations and the mattresses made by various companies.